rafaelreinert/godna/README.md

 GoDNA ia a tool to handle with LogDNA backup file.

-## Features
+## Split

-Split: Split the backup in many files per host
+Split the backup in many files per host

 ```
 usage: godna split <file> <output_dir>